 But does this have anything to do with your own brand name or products?

-Even if you have secured first or second position organically.
+Even if you have secured the first or second position organically.

 For example, take a look at Primegate Digitals’ brand name search results: